openstack/horizon/doc/source/contributing.rst

 #.
 Create an account on Launchpad.
 #.
 Sign the `OpenStack Contributor License Agreement`_ and follow the associated
    instructions to verify your signature.
 #.
-Request to join the `OpenStack Contributors`_ team on Launchpad.
-#.
 Join the `Horizon Developers`_ team on Launchpad.
 #.
 Follow the `instructions for setting up git-review`_ in your
    development environment.